remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 check number of removed sequences from each R1 file:

 `for i in *.trim.fastq; do grep '^CGG' "$i" | wc -l; done > kept_seqsR1.txt`

+> 20211020:

+> An average of 41% of my sequences in R1 files are being discarded.
+Too high, but still leaving a lot to work with.
+However, ~99% of sequences in R2 files are being discarded - althought didn't run all of the files yet.
+Emailed facility for help.